William Bonin: Confession

-Although initially alleging his innocence in the murders, Bonin confessed his guilt to St. John after reading a letter from Sean King's mother, imploring him to reveal the location of her son's body.
-Bonin made sure to clarify, however, that it was not to ease the mother's pain, but on the knowledge that, because King was buried in San Bernardino County, police would likely buy him a hamburger for lunch on the extensive trip.

 Over the course of several evenings, Bonin confessed to abducting, raping, and killing 21 young men and boys in graphic detail.
 He expressed no remorse for his actions, but showed extreme embarrassment and regret over being caught.
-An Orange County investigator recalled that there "was not a policeman in that room that did not want to kill Bonin" for his confession.
-Bonin stated that his primary accomplice in the murders had been Butts while Miley and Munro were accomplices in other murders.
+Bonin stated that his primary accomplice in the murders had been Butts, while Miley and Munro were accomplices.
 Bonin was physically linked to many of the murders by blood and semen stains.
 Numerous carpet fibers found upon seven of the victims' bodies were a precise match with the carpeting in Bonin's van.
 Furthermore, on three bodies, investigators found hair samples which were a precise match with Bonin.
-Medical evidence revealed that six of the murders for which he was charged were committed by a unique windlass strangulation method, which was later referred to by Bonin's prosecutor as "a signature" or "a trademark".
+Six of the murders were found to have been committed by a unique windlass strangulation method, which his prosecutor later described as Bonin's "signature" or "trademark".

 Initially formally arraigned for the murder of Grabs on July 25, by July 29, Bonin had been charged with an additional 15 murders to which he had confessed, and upon which the prosecution believed they had sufficient evidence to obtain a conviction.
 In addition to the 16 murder indictments, he was also charged with 11 counts of robbery, one count of sodomy, and one count of mayhem.
 He was held without bond.
 Bonin was not brought to trial for the murders of Mark Shelton, Robert Wirostek, John Kilpatrick, Michael McDonald, or the November 1979 John Doe, because police did not find sufficient evidence linking him alone to the crimes.
 This is despite Bonin confessing to the murders of Kilpatrick and McDonald.
 On August 8, all charges were formally submitted against Bonin.
-Three days later, attorney Earl Hanson was appointed as his legal representative.
-He remained Bonin's attorney until October 1981, when, at Bonin's request, he was replaced by William Charvet and Tracy Stewart.
+Three days later, Earl Hanson was appointed as his attorney; in October 1981, Bonin had him replaced with William Charvet and Tracy Stewart.